katzenpost/katzenpost/README.rst

 Disclaimer
 ==========

-I am not certain to the degree agl's ratchet was audited however I shall state here that my modifications to this code has NOT been audited for security vulnerabilities.
-Therefore this library should be not considered correct or safe to use.
+This code has not be audited for security or logic errors.
 Proceed with caution.

 License
 =======